-The National Research Council declares that soldiers are required to counteract a range of stressors (e.g. pressure, ambiguity, weather conditions) in their operational environment.
-Their physical performance is maintained during prolonged periods of physiological and mental stress through eliciting certain behavioural and cognitive skills (maintaining alertness, clarity of thought, and decision making ability for example)42,43.
+The National Research Council41 declares that soldiers are required to counteract a range of stressors (e.g. pressure, ambiguity, weather conditions) in their operational environment.
+Their physical performance is maintained during prolonged periods of physiological and mental stress through eliciting certain behavioural and cognitive skills (maintaining alertness, clarity of thought, and decision making ability for example)^{42,43}.
 Soldiers undergo stress inoculation training (SIT) to develop these skills through making information available and pre-exposing them to stressors to reduce the novelty of stressful tasks.
 This "increases the likelihood of a greater sense of predictability and control, and a consequent reduction in both physiological and emotional reactivity" (p.
 258)44.
 In SIT, soldiers are trained to become aware of the stress environment so that when a specific stressor occurs (e.g. exposure to excessive heat) it prompts the individual to prepare (e.g. drink water and dress appropriately).
-This training method sustains soldier performance before, during and after battle, by combatting stressors that can lead to mental and physiological fatigue.
-SIT has been adapted for training in organisational contexts (i.e. Stress Exposure Training, SET) and thus, can be used within high-reliability and safety-critical industries.
+This training method sustains soldier performance before, during and after battle, by combatting stressors that can lead to mental and physiological fatigue45.
+SIT has been adapted for training in organisational contexts (i.e. Stress Exposure Training, SET) and thus, can be used within high-reliability and safety-critical industries46.
 SET involves training operators about the types of stressors that are likely to occur in the operational environment and develop the cognitive and behavioural skills to counteract these threats before a hazardous situation can strike.
 It is also utilised to increase operators' abilities to maintain high levels of performance under a variety of stressful conditions.

-" Applied research in the fields of cognitive and evolutionary psychology, and neuroscience readily translate to the front-lines of high-reliability industries
+translate to the front-lines of high-reliability industries